 The growth of China's internet companies was one of the explosive changes that framed a conversation about China between Zhang and Stephen Roach, senior fellow at Yale University's Jackson Institute of Global Affairs, at the Opening Conference of the Yale Center Beijing.
 Roach, who was chairman of Morgan Stanley Asia and the firm's chief economist, served as interviewer.

 Roach began the conversation by asking Zhang about some of his more successful investments and how they reflect the incredible changes in China in just the last decade or two.
 Zhang said his generation is "very, very lucky," pointing out how difficult it is for today's Chinese to understand the world of the previous generation.
-In fact, he said, a few years ago he spent 10 days in North Korea in order to comprehend the ordeals faced by his parents living in China 30 and 40 years ago.
-Then it didn't matter how smart or entrepreneurial you were.
-"There's not much you could do," he said.

 But now, he said, the country has an unprecedented opportunity to escape the confines of the old China for the promise of the new.
 "What takes other nations over one hundred years to finish, everything is being done in China in a combined and unprecedented way.
 Urbanization, industrialization, and the Information Age are all happening at the same time," he said.
 "It's like a father and son learning to drive at the same time.
 There's no time to even think about it."